Skip to main content

 These details may include a summary and description of the vulnerability, recommendations on how to address the vulnerability, open and closed vulnerabilities, assignment information, risk and SLA information, and more.

-Tutorial: Generate tickets on critical vulnerabilities
+Tutorial: Generate tickets on critical vulnerabilities using automation

 This tutorial demonstrates the process of creating an automation for generating tickets without sprints, from defining your BQL query, to assigning tickets, and setting the automation run schedule.
 While this guide specifically focuses on generating vulnerability tickets, you can also generate tickets for other findings, such as dynamic code findings, open source findings, pentest findings, and more.
 You may want to create such an automation for the following reasons: